1dolinski/string_matching/README.md

 ### Run

-the two numbers after the file name are the number of rows in column A in tabs "one" and "two", respectively.
+The two numbers after the file name are the number of rows in column A in tabs "one" and "two", respectively.

 ```ruby
 ruby string_matching.rb 10 4235